dnndev/xmp-docs/tokens/dateadd.md

 summary: >-
   The DateAdd token provides you with the ability to generate a date, relative to the current date.
-This allows you to create a date that is, say, use information about the current module instance at ru...
+This allows you to create a date that is, say, use information about the current module instance at run-time such as the module's ID.
+Additional Module Tokens will be added to this topic as they become available.
 keywords:
   - date
   - add